hkahng92/Java-Portfolio/mySQL.md

 #### Notes:

-* Instead of `select *` we can specify which columns to be rendered by using `select title, isbn from book`
+* Instead of `select * from book` we can specify which columns to be rendered by using `select title, isbn from book`

 * To rename headers in the result grid we can use `select title "Book Title", isbn "Book ISBN" from book`